tale-toul/Harbor/ansible/Readme.md

 The first task downloads the tar file containing the online installer.

-The second task extracts the contents of the installer in /opt/harbor.
+The next task extracts the contents of the installer in /opt/harbor.

+The next task creates a directory to hold the certificates that will be used to secure the web ui and the registry server.

+The next two tasks copy the public and private parts of the certificate to the directory created before.

-The third task copies the main configuration file from a template.
+The next task copies the main configuration file from a template.
+Among other things the template updtes the name of the host, the protocol to be used, and the path to the certificate to secure the registry.

-The fourth task copies the storage configuration file from a template.
+The next task copies the storage configuration file from a template.
 The variables used by this template were populated in the first play (Update local inventory file) and are imported into this play by the following directive at the begening of the play.
 The variables used are: iam_user_access_key; iam_user_secret_key; bucket_region; bucket_name.